SamoZ256/anari_metal/README.md

 2. The frames's color and depth format is always RGBA8_sRGB and Depth32Float respectively
 3. Only directional light is supported
 4. Volumes aren't rendered
+5. Command buffers and encoders are created separatelly for every blit command, which is very inefficient

 ## Getting Started